Once bed bugs have made it into your home, they’re tricky to get rid of. The best solution is PREVENTION.

-If you see a bed bug, be sure to take a picture to show the hotel manager/landlord.
+- If you see a bed bug, be sure to take a picture to show the hotel manager/landlord.

-Once you return home from travelling (to your homestay or El Faro), FIRST AND FOREMOST, do not unpack your suitcase and keep your closed suitcase off the bed and away from the closet.
+Once you return home from travelling (to your homestay or residence hall), FIRST AND FOREMOST, do not unpack your suitcase and keep your closed suitcase off the bed and away from the closet.

 - Inspect your suitcase, handbags, backpacks, and contents for signs of bed bugs (droppings, eggs, small blood stains, bed bugs themselves).
 Pay special attention to areas around the zippers.